Toxic or Drug-Induced Hepatitis

-The liver is responsible for the metabolism of alcohol, drugs, and environmental toxins.
-It breaks them down into substances that can be used and/or then eliminated from the body.
-Certain drugs, chemicals, and toxins can cause liver damage whenever a person is exposed to them.
-At times, the symptoms of toxic hepatitis can appear quickly, within hours or days of exposure to the substance, or sometimes develop slowly over time after repeated use of a drug or exposure to a chemical.
+The liver is responsible for the metabolism of alcohol, drugs, and every other chemical to which a person is exposed, breaking them down into substances that can be used and/or eliminated from the body.
+This process rarely produces byproducts that can harm the liver, resulting in hepatitis.
+Symptoms of toxic hepatitis often appear quickly, within hours or days of exposure to a substance, while with drug-induced hepatitis, they develop slowly after repeated use of alcohol, a drug, or exposure to a chemical.

+Examples of substances that are directly toxic (or have byproducts made in the liver that are directly toxic) to the liver include industrial solvents, cleaning solvents, pollutants and some drugs.
 Acetaminophen, which is found in numerous over-the-counter and prescription medications, is an example of a drug that can cause toxic hepatitis.
-In therapeutic doses, it is a useful pain reliever, but in very high dosages or in combination with alcohol, it has the potential to cause life-threatening acute liver failure.
+In therapeutic doses, acetaminophen is a useful pain reliever, but in very high doses or in combination with alcohol, it has the potential to cause life-threatening acute liver failure.

-Excessive consumption of alcohol is a common cause of this type of hepatitis.
-It may be chronic yet mild, lasting for years but with no specific symptoms.
+Excessive consumption of alcohol is a common cause of drug-induced hepatitis.
+The liver inflammation may be chronic yet mild, lasting for years with no specific symptoms.
 However, over time, the liver may sustain more and more damage.
-The rate of mortaility in severe cases is about 50%.
+The rate of mortality in severe cases of alcohol-induced hepatitis (also called alcoholic steatohepatitis) is about 50%.
 The damage may be reversed if alcohol consumption is stopped.

-Signs and Symptoms of toxic hepatitis vary depending on the cause.
-They may appear suddenly or may develop gradually over time with prolonged exposure to the drug or toxin.
-When present, they often correspond to the signs and symptoms of hepatitis in general.
+Signs and symptoms of toxic and drug-induced hepatitis vary depending on the cause.
+They may appear suddenly or develop gradually with prolonged exposure to a drug or other toxin.
+When present, signs and symptoms often correspond to those of hepatitis in general.
 See the section on Signs and Symptoms for detailed information.

-- Liver panel – to detect and/or determine the extent of liver damage
+- Liver panel – to evaluate liver function and/or determine the extent of liver damage

 - Ethanol level – if alcohol is suspected to be a cause